locomotivecms/liquid_extensions/README.md

     {% send_email to: params.email, from: 'me@locomotivecms.com', subject: 'Hello world', page_handle: 'email-template', smtp_address: 'smtp.example.com', smtp_user_name: 'user', smtp_password: 'password' %}{% endsend_email %}

+It is also possible to attach a file to the email.

+You can pass directly some text:

+    {% send_email to: params.email, from: 'me@locomotivecms.com', subject: 'Hello world', page_handle: 'email-template', smtp_address: 'smtp.example.com', smtp_user_name: 'user', smtp_password: 'password', attachment_name: 'my_file.txt', attachment_value: 'hello world' %}{% endsend_email %}

+Or an url, or even, a path to a local file:

+    {% send_email to: params.email, from: 'me@locomotivecms.com', subject: 'Hello world', page_handle: 'email-template', smtp_address: 'smtp.example.com', smtp_user_name: 'user', smtp_password: 'password', attachment_name: 'my_file.txt', attachment_value: '/somewhere/test.txt' %}{% endsend_email %}

+Note: An attachment's mime-type is set based on the filename (as dictated by the ruby gem mime-types).
+So 'foo.pdf' has a mime-type of 'application/pdf'

 ### update